-- · GRE: Taken in the last five years. - Students applying with a cumulative undergraduate GPA of 3.00 or above, with at least nine hours of "B" or better graduate work from an accredited university, or with five years or more of documented technical work experience (CV required) need not submit exam scores. - Demonstrated English proficiency (non native English speakers only) TOEFL: PBT of 525 (CBT 195, IBT 70) or higher IELTS: 6.0 band score or higher - · WES course by course evaluation of transcripts (international students only)
+The exam must have been taken in the last five years.
+Students with a cumulative undergraduate GPA of 3.00 or above, with at least nine hours of "B" or better graduate work from an accredited university, or with five years or more of documented technical work experience (CV required) need not submit exam scores.